samster395/samster395.github.io/_posts/2024-2-4-3D-Printer-Waste-Recycling.md

 The reason I didnt design it exactly like the Instructables page is because I thought that design limited the size of parts that could go through it, I tried to fix that in my design, I got someway towards that but I think more can be done.

-Note: this frame and chute design is far from perfect as when they push stick isnt in place it throws stuff everywhere, I'll probably refine the design to stop that.

 I guess it's possible you could print the whole thing but I'm not sure about strength compared to wood and also I have loads of spare wood and not loads of spare filament.

 <img src='https://i.imgur.com/vJYrUBJ.jpg'>